 If the majority of your votes on a snippet’s contents agree, then this recording can be compared to other snippets that have been similarly labelled.
 By finding the features they have in common, and what sets them apart from other sounds, we can begin to automate our quest for interesting sounds.

-To help us decide on useful identifying features, which could be wildly obvious or devilishly subtle, we can use machine learning.
+To help us decide on useful identifying features as an seo company for bats, which could be wildly obvious or devilishly subtle, we can use machine learning.
 This involves designing a computer program that we can hand our snippets and your voted labels to, for it to then return different ways the sounds can be grouped together.
 Analysing these resulting clusters will then pave the way for automatically detecting the different bat tweets (and insect buzzes) within any number of snippets!

 All the data that goes into Bat Detective has been collected by many wonderful volunteers around the world as a series of individual recordings, each 90 minutes long.
 Each of these recordings contains thousands of the individual snippets that you see on bat detective.
 As the bat calls are ultrasonic, we use time-expansion to record them.
 A specialised microphone records ultrasonic information for a short period (320 ms) and then slows that sound down and plays it into a recorder (slowed by 10x, giving a 3.2 second recording).
 This results in a long recording that contains thousands of small 3.2 second snippets of audio.